C-Rodg/Balance/README.md

 - style and implement settings screen
 - async storage? may be automatically handled
 - database security rules (video #6!)
+- loading/startup screens

 ---

+Minor Todos:

+- EDIT CATEGORY SCREEN: scroll to icon location of one that is selected
 - DAY SCREEN: fix location of month left and right buttons
 - SELECT CATEGORY: organize category list with "Overall Category" - "Sub category" ?
 - ENTIRE APP: currently hardcoded to USD/en-US